-This instant pot potato soup is incredibly rich and creamy and consists of only 6 ingredients.
-It's a healthy, vegetarian (even vegan) soup made without heavy cream and without cream cheese.
+This vegan potato soup is incredibly rich and creamy and consists of only 6 simple ingredients.
 The best part is that it's ready in 20 minutes making it the perfect speedy weeknight dinner option for the whole family.

-It always amazes me how easily you can create indulgent, thick soups even when there's no cream and no butter involved.
+It always amazes me how easily you can create indulgent, thick soups even with no cream or butter involved.
 Soups are such an amazing way to fuel up on veggies while not being overly filling.

-- With only 6 ingredients, it's super simple to make!
+- With only 6 ingredients, this creamy potato soup is super simple to make!

-- Loaded with your favourite toppings of choice, it's super filling yet light and nutritious.
+- Loaded with your favorite toppings of choice, it's super filling yet light and nutritious.

-- This potato soup is also gluten-free, dairy-free and even vegan.
+- It is also gluten-free, dairy-free and lower in fat.

 - Onion: I prefer using white onion but red onion or shallots would work as well.